UCL/MPHY0026/doc/background/systems.rst

 [Edwards2000]_: The MAGI system, augmented reality in the operating microscope, for brain surgery.

-See also: :ref:`additional_resources:Examples - Leica ARVeo`, :ref:`additional_resources:Leica ARVeo with Brainlab`
+See also: :ref:`additional_resources:Leica ARVeo with Brainlab`

 Pre-op data On Video